 But about future plans, he expressed the possibility of approaching amateur baseball.
 “Rather than professional baseball, I can envision training, for example, high school, middle school players,” he said.

-He has inspired a new generation of baseball players, including Angels Players Shohei Ohtani and team mate Yusei Kikuchi, who was only one year old when Suzuki started his career as professional player.
+He has inspired a new generation of baseball players, including Angels player Shohei Ohtani and teammate Yusei Kikuchi, who was a 1-year-old when Suzuki started his career as professional player.

 Suzuki also sent a message to young fans: “It doesn’t have to be baseball, but try to find something which you are passionate about.
 Find it quickly so you can go for it, and give it your all.
 Because if you do, you can face anything.”

 (Click here to read the related article in Japanese).